oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Annotations

-*@NonMonitored* declared on a child of *CommandBase* clsas.
-Defines which commands should not be monitored.
+*@NonMonitored* declared on a successor of *CommandBase* clsas.
+Defines whether a command should not be monitored.

 ##### Main Task Manager Class Diagram